-I’ve been retired for 5 ½ years now, and I have been writing content for Retire Fabulously! for six years.
+I’ve been retired for over seven years now.
 The newness and shininess of retirement has worn off, and I’m now well-settled into this chapter of my life.
 Work has receded into a distant memory.

 Has retirement turned out the way I thought it would?